tpoisot/ms_pop_networks/ms_pop.md

 # Population dynamics and neutral processes

-The *Unified neutral theory of biodiversity* [@hubbell_unified_2001] relies on the assumption that species are ecologically neutral when it comes to their competitive interactions.
+Over the recent years,
+the idea of neutrality percolated into the analysis of the structure of ecological networks, most notably in bipartite networks [@bluthgen_measuring_2006].
 Neutral (*i.e.* abundance) and non-neutral (*i.e.* trait-based) effects can act simultaneously in a population, albeit with different intensities [@gravel_reconciling_2006].
-The development of this theory was an important step into accounting for the importance of ecological drift in structuring horizontal diversity [@rosindell_case_2012].
-Over the recent years, the idea of neutrality percolated into the analysis of the structure of ecological networks, and this theory started being used to explain vertical diversity, most notably in bipartite networks [@bluthgen_measuring_2006].
-Several host–parasite datasets were thusly re-analyzed, with the conclusion that changes in local species abundances triggers variation in parasite specificity [@vazquez_species_2005].
+Several host–parasite datasets were re-analyzed, with the conclusion that changes in local species abundances triggers variation in parasite specificity [@vazquez_species_2005].
 Recent results show that this logic also holds predictive power for food webs [@canard_emergence_2012 ].
 In